 The Committee takes account of the results of the analysis on its operations, in addition to the assessment of the Report on corporate governance, including for the purposes of preparation of the report pursuant to Article 153 of the Consolidated Law on Finance on the supervisory activities carried out, so as to ensure the correct reporting due to shareholders.

-The Committee concluded its self-assessment process on 30 January 2020.
-This assessment involved both the use of questionnaires and the conduct of individual interviews on the operation, efficiency and effectiveness of the Committee.
+The self-assessment process involved both the use of questionnaires and the conduct of individual interviews on the operation, efficiency and effectiveness of the Committee.